“Another fascinating book published in 1809, The First Book of Napoleon, is shocking… It’s like reading from the Book of Mormon.”

-Frequent Phrases – Most of these words and short phrases are mentioned hundreds or thousands of times throughout the Book of Mormon.
-This is the same game CES Letter‘s source played in their previous argument, where they cherry-picked phrases which showed up many times throughout the chapters they were analyzing and claimed that it was symmetrical.
-There is no logical pattern in cherry-picking a few very common words.
+Why would this surprise you?
+Most of these cherry-picked words and short phrases are mentioned hundreds or thousands of times throughout the Book of Mormon.
+This is the same game CES Letter‘s source played in their previous argument, where they picked phrases which showed up many times throughout the chapters they were analyzing and claimed that it was symmetrical.
+There is no logical pattern in picking a few very common words to show some kind of order.
+Additionally, they are very common words and phrases for people in the 19th century.

 A simple Google search shows how common these words and phrases are in their library of popular 19th century books: